SODIUM DICHLOROACETATE, or DCA - Clinical Trials for cancer and glioblastoma

-Sodium Dichloroacetate, the sodium salt of dichloroacetate, or DCA is a chemical compound that has shown some potential in cancer treatment, according to researchers at the University of Alberta in Canada.
+Sodium Dichloroacetate, or DCA, the sodium salt of dichloroacetate, is a cheap chemical compound that has shown some clear potential as an alternative cancer treatment, according to researchers at the University of Alberta, in Canada.
+Its safety has been evaluated by researchers at the University of Florida.
+In particular, it has been used in a number of trials with people suffering from brain cancer, or glioblastoma.

 At present time the NCI lists three clinical trials using DCA: One examines DCA on its own with patients with solid tumours, one is with patients with head and neck cancers, and the third is in conjunction with cisplatin and radiotherapy for head and neck cancers.

-As usual in cancer, the precise nature of action is not 100 per cent clear.
+As is so often the case in cancer, the precise nature of action is not 100 per cent clear.
 In 1931 Otto Warburg won a Nobel Prize for explaining that the normal energy production mechanism of a healthy cell, which involves burning carbohydrate in the presence of oxygen, was lost in a cancer cell.
-He proposed that the power stations, or mitochondria, lost control of the energy production system as levels of oxygen decreased in the cell, and instead a very inefficient system of energy production, called glycolysis, started to occur outside the mitochondria and inside the cell, burning glucose in the absence of oxygen.
+He proposed that the power stations, or mitochondria, lost control of the energy production system as levels of oxygen decreased in the cell and, instead, a very inefficient system of energy production, called glycolysis, started to occur outside the mitochondria and in the cytoplasm of the cell, through fermentation.
 The main waste product of this process is a form of lactic acid.

 This decline in oxygen inside the cell was considered by Warburg to be the primary cause of cancer.
 Warburg also noted that even when cellular oxygen levels started to increase, it did not follow that the mitochondria kicked back into action and the glycolysis ceased.
 This he called the Warburg effect: the ability of cancer cells to continue with glycolysis even as oxygen levels rose.

-A decade or more later, Hans Krebs showed the complex 26 step system that mitochondria normally used to produce cellular power.
-He concluded that glycolysis resulted because of damage to the mitochondria themselves.
+A decade or more later, Hans Krebs showed the complex 26 step system that healthy cells use - with six steps in the cytoplasm preparing the fuel, and twenty in the mitochondria to efficiently burn this fuel.
+He concluded that glycolysis (the six step, low energy producing system) resulted because of damage to the mitochondria themselves.
 Hence, even when oxygen levels were increased, they still would not work.

 Background - Glucose, the cancer promoter